 As part of MIT’s Kendall Square Initiative, the MIT Museum is preparing to take up residence in the eye of Kendall Square’s innovation district, where it will occupy more than 57,000 square feet of galleries, classrooms, and state-of-the-art program and performance spaces—all at the threshold of MIT’s campus.
 The projected opening date for the new Museum is sometime in the second half of 2021.

 Visitors will encounter a destination for curiosity, exploration, and fun, as well as a venue for conversations and interactions between Cambridge residents, the MIT community, and the companies that have made Kendall Square their home.

-“We are determined that MIT shall have the kind of museum it really deserves—a place of high quality, that offers a vivid introduction to the work of the Institute’s past and present, provides the widest access to our unique historical collections, and inspires generations of future scientists, engineers, and innovators.
+“We are determined that MIT shall have the kind of museum it really deserves—a place of high quality, that offers a vivid introduction to the work of the Institute past and present, that provides the widest access to our unique historical collections, and that inspires generations of future scientists, engineers, and innovators.
 Opportunities like this don’t come along every day.
 We’ve embarked on an exciting journey, and we hope you will join us!"

 - John Durant, Mark R. Epstein (Class of 1963) Director, MIT Museum